arangodb-foxx/grafana-connector/README.md

 ### Using Different Collections With Multiple Aggregations

-Combining these both feature requires a bit more work.
-Because targets will be
+Combining these both feature requires a bit more work because targets will be

     data.{{{aggregation}}},rlog.{{{aggregation}}}